-John Deere’s “The Furrow” is often viewed as the first example of content marketing.
-Lest you think that content marketing is a 21st century phenomenon, “The Furrow” was first introduced in the 90s — the 1890s.
+John Deere’s “The Furrow” is often viewed as one of the very first content marketing examples.
+Lest you think that content marketing is a 21st-century phenomenon, “The Furrow” was first introduced in the 90s — the 1890s.
 Originally developed as a tool to help customers deal with the issues they were facing, the content has been useful for both the company and its customers for more than 100 years, as John Deere still maintains a digital version today.

 11. Coca-Cola’s Personalized Bottles

 Drinking a Coca-Cola product might be a regular staple of your diet — but giving somebody else a Coke, probably not so much.
 However, once Coca-Cola started to add names to its bottles, it became “cool” for consumers to want to share a Coke with friends and loved ones.